tongil10/holbertonschool-shell/basics/README.md

 8-firstdelete: Deletes the file betty from /tmp/my_first_directory/.
 9-firstdirdeletion: Deletes the directory /tmp/my_first_directory.
 10-back: Changes the working directory to the previous one.
+11-lists: Lists all files (including hidden) in current, parent, and /boot directories in long format.